pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Can someone speak to support for Visio?**

 We would love to get more context on the type of support you are looking for.
-Please contact prateek.sharma@microsoft.com.
+Please go submit a feature request at https://aka.ms/m365dev-suggestions.

 **I sent this question a few weeks ago.
 Any chance you can include a compare API?
 Basically sending 2 files to Word Online to make a comparison and see the compared file.**

-We would love to discuss your use case with you further.
+We'd love to discuss your use case with you further.
 Please contact Yun Wang at wyun@microsoft.com.

 **Is there planned support for onSelectionChanged() for the Word API in Content Controls?
 I am curious about when it will work with the production release of the API.**

 There will be more content control support going forward, but there are currently no production plans for it this year.
-However, we would like to further discuss your use case with you to help us reprioritize and see if we could push forward for another release.
+However, we'd like to further discuss your use case with you to help us reprioritize and see if we could push forward for another release.
 Please contact Yun Wang (wyun@microsoft.com) and Maja Damjanic (maja.damjanic@microsoft.com).

 **Any idea if "run on startup" will be available in all platforms for Word API?
 I see it depends on shared execution which is broken in Word?**